 By Shania Cox

-This poem was inspired by the March 9 workshop “Think Like an Elite Athlete.”
+This poem was inspired by Girls Write Now’s workshop “Think Like an Elite Athlete” in partnership with NBCU.
 It explores the game Technopocalypse and its attempt to rid our addiction to technology.

 You’re sitting there scrolling, waiting for some action Seeking likes and satisfaction.
 All of a sudden you hear some knocking, BOOM, BOOM Technopocalypse is starting!
 Panic flows throughout your body Oh goodness, they finally caught me!
 You go downstairs for some form of protection But it’s way too late now The battle is already in its inception!
 Grab your gear, body armor, grab it all!
 These beasts are here for the long haul.
 Everyone’s busy grabbing their positions With one thing in mind – the scary mission.
 Beat these bots that are trying to take over!
 They throw their fireballs, rays and all Run as fast as you can, just try not to fall!
 Your heart is pounding and you can’t quite stop it.
 You’re just trying to get out without getting hit!
 Time is running out.
 People are scrambling all around you.
 The bots are closing in.
 There’s no way through!
 They’re snatching everything, all types of gadgets You’re hiding your only phone, in hopes they don’t catch it.
 The chaos is winding down.
 You can finally catch a break.
 This all felt like one big ‘ole dream.
 Maybe it wasn’t as hectic as it seemed?
 You go back to scrolling and waiting for action Still trying to find that long lost satisfaction.
 The bots are still lingering outside your door But you can’t seem to figure out what for?
 One by one, the bots still linger Their emotionless faces pass by the window.
 Even when faced with a potential dystopia.
 We are presented with an endless utopia: Highlight reels, mushy captions are all that we see Even these bots can’t get us back to reality.